As we all know, moving and living in a new country may be a challenging time.

 If you’re new to Korea, Korean friends will most likely know the best places to go for food, drinks, shopping, or otherwise just having a good time.
 I mean, if anyone knows about Korea, why not the locals?

 And if you want to learn Korean, who better than a native speaker of the language to help you practice, right?
+Or if you’ve learned a lot about Korean culture it can feel nice to use your knowledge to impress your Korean friends.
 Besides these benefits of course, Koreans are just a lot of fun to be around!

 1. Language Exchange Parties